 Mark Watt is a seasoned investor with a background that combines 20 years of investment, advisory, and business development experience.
-In addition to being a Managing Partner at Noosphere Ventures, Mr. Watt is also President of Noosphere Global.
+Mr. Watt is currently a Firefly Aerospace Board member.

 Mark's had previously senior positions at William Blair & Co, TriplePoint Capital, America's Growth Capital, Merrill Lynch, and Ernst & Young.
 He has advised or invested in companies that have generated over $100 billion in shareholder value.
 Mark lives in Menlo Park with his wife and 2 daughters and devotes most of his spare time to Ironman triathlon training.

 Eugene Yakovlev has a vast experience in investments and business development.
 Eugene joined Noosphere Ventures in 2015 and now focuses on investments in their aerospace business.